 Another popular destination found on most Nova Scotia tours is the beautiful fishing village of Peggy’s Cove located a short distance south of Halifax, Nova Scotia.
 Peggy’s Cove has evolved into a unique artists’ retreat.

 Just a short ferry ride from mainland Nova Scotia and visitors to the Canadian Maritimes can enjoy Prince Edward Island tours where one can visit Charlottetown and the house of “Anne of Green Gables” in Cavendish, PEI.
 Commonly referred to as the “Garden of the Gulf”, PEI is Canada’s smallest province, a picturesque place of rolling farmland, red sandy beaches, and rugged Atlantic coastlines.
 Many eastern Canada tours include PEI.

 New Brunswick Tours

-Eastern Canada tours usually include a trip across the 8 mile long Confederation Bridge which connects Prince Edward Island to New Brunswick Canada.
+Eastern Canada tours usually include a trip across the 8 mile long Confederation Bridge ,which connects Prince Edward Island to New Brunswick Canada.
 Confederation Bridge is a toll bridge that rises over 130 feet above the ocean and takes a full 10 minutes to cross.
 The Confederation Bridge took four years to build with the help of over 5,000 local workers and cost over one billion dollars.

 Canada’s Bay of Fundy is perhaps one of the biggest draws for most New Brunswick tours.
-The Bay of Fundy is home to the word’s fastest changing tides, which can rise or fall up to 8 feet per hour.
+The Bay of Fundy is home to the world’s fastest changing tides, which can rise or fall up to 8 feet per hour.
 The Fundy Tides are also the world’s largest, rising and falling an amazing 50 feet each day.
 Because of the size and speed of the changing tides, twice a day the salt water of the Atlantic Ocean is forced back against itself and appears to be going against the tide.
 Look for Fundy Tides as part of most Atlantic Canada tours.

 Eastern Canada Tours by Caravan

-New Brunswick tours, PEI tours and Nova Scotia tours are included as part of Caravan Tours’ all inclusive Eastern Canada Tours.
-Enjoy this fully escorted 10-day tour, exceptionally priced starting at just $995 and discover Canada’s Maritime Provinces.
+New Brunswick tours, PEI tours and Nova Scotia tours are included as part of Caravan Tours’ all-inclusive Eastern Canada Tours.
+Enjoy this exceptionally priced fully escorted 10-day tour and discover Canada’s Maritime Provinces.